Skip to content

 GECK 🦎 - AI-Native Test Automation (Beta Release)

-Supercharge your test automation with Geck, the AI-native platform that writes, runs, and maintains end-to-end tests—right from your VS Code environment.
+Supercharge your test automation with Geck, the AI-native platform that writes, runs, and maintains end-to-end tests—right from your VS Code environment or command line.

 • ✅ Self-healing tests: Geck adapts to UI changes without breaking.